 Why Do You Need a Weight Limit in Hoverboards?

 The weight limit of a hoverboard is important for different reasons.
 All manufacturers declare a minimum and maximum weight limit for their hoverboards.
-It is recommended that you operate within these weight limits for best results.
+It is recommended that you operate within these weight limits for the best results.

-The weight can also help know whether the hoverboard has good range and what’s more, can run at speeds that are faster than what your average hoverboard provides.
+The weight can also help know whether the hoverboard has a good range and what’s more, can run at speeds that are faster than what your average hoverboard provides.

 Most hoverboards come with a minimum capacity of 44 lbs.
 If you or your kid weigh less than this, then it may not be safe to ride the scooter.
 The reason is, the hoverboards depend on body weight for control and maneuverability, so low body weight can mean that you won’t be able to ride it safely or properly.

-The maximum weight is also crucial as is set by the size of the wheel, materials used to make the board, battery capacity and so on.
+The maximum weight is also crucial as is set by the size of the wheel, materials used to make the board, battery capacity, and so on.

 For example, most hoverboards use polycarbonate or ABS plastic as their frame material.
 They are really durable, but still can develop cracks or break under the heavyweight.
 So it’s imperative that you don’t put excess weight on the hoverboard which could crack the frame and damage the electronics inside.

 Other components of the hoverboard also have a close relationship with the weight limit.
-For example, the screws, wheels, wheel axles, brackets and other elements of the board can get damaged if you overload the board on a frequent basis.
+For example, the screws, wheels, wheel axles, brackets, and other elements of the board can get damaged if you overload the board on a frequent basis.